 Who is Covered Under GST?

 Every taxable person registered under GST is assigned with a 15 digit unique identification number.
-This is known as GST Identification Number(GSTIN).
+This is known as the GST Identification Number(GSTIN).
 It is a state-wise, PAN-based unique number.
-The first two digits of GSTIN represent the state code as per Indian Census 2011.
+The first two digits of GSTIN represent the state code as per the Indian Census 2011.
 Every state has a unique code.
 The next ten digits are the Permanent Account Number(PAN) of the person.
 The thirteenth digit is assigned based on the number of registration within a state of the same PAN holder.
 The next digit will be Z by default.
 The last digit is the check code.
 It may be an alphabet or a number.

 Some products get costlier but in general, the prices decrease as the manufacturing cost is reduced.
 Imported items become costlier.
 This may divert people towards domestic products and can help in Make in India campaign.
-GST will make India compete in exports as there is 0% GST applicable to exports.
-However, there are some confusions in this new taxation system.
+GST will make India to compete in exports as there is 0% GST applicable to exports.
+However, there is some confusion in this new taxation system.
 I personally think some products should be under lesser GST rates.
 But overall, it has a positive impact on the Indian sector and industries.